 If you own the building it’s unlikely you will need planning permission for minor changes to interiors.
 However, you may need it for more significant alterations.
 With this in mind, it is important to check with your local council first.
 All major alterations must conform to building regulations.

-You must also be aware that some lease/rental agreements forbid alterations.
-However, you may in some cases find that a landlord is willing to share the costs for any alterations you wish to make.
+If you lease/rent the building, be aware that some lease/rental agreements forbid alterations, although in some cases a landlord may be willing to share the costs of certain alterations with you.

 What about if I want to turn my home into a work space?